BQN Documentation

 10M/5M

 This requires basically no specific configuration.
-Just make sure that in Configuration-> RADIUS/REST/Billing->RADIUS, some of the RADIUS parameters that can describe the policy (all are enabled by default), are enabled (for example, Mikrotik).
+Just make sure that in Configuration-> RADIUS/REST/Billing->RADIUS, the RADIUS parameters which will specify the policy are not ignored (they are not ignored by default).
 Once the BQN starts receiving the RADIUS messages, it will assign each subscriber (for which a RADIUS message is received) a subscriber rate policy with the rate limits defined in the RADIUS message.

 The name of the policy created dynamically is composed based on the AVP content, with the following format: